mothur/mothur.github.io/_wiki/mothur_v.1.1.0.md

 ## Cosmetic Changes

 -   Better type checking on option parameters
--   Don\'t need a space between comma and options
+-   Don't need a space between comma and options
--   Don\'t need to put a quit() command at the end of a [ batch file](Batch_mode)
+-   Don't need to put a quit() command at the end of a [ batch file](Batch_mode)
 -   The [ collect.single](collect.single#The_calc_option), [
     collect.shared](collect.shared#The_calc_option), [